onera/Cassiopee/Post/doc/source/Post_IBM.rst

     :param tc: connectivity tree
     :type  tc: [zone, list of zones, base, tree]

-    *Example of use:*
+    :return: tree with geometrical information required for the IBM *Example of use:*

     * `Extract the IBM geometrical information (pyTree) <Examples/Post/extractIBMInfoPT.py>`_: